alex-s168/website/pages/compiler-pattern-matching.typ

 #section[
   This is not just the case for "low-level" things like bit tests, but also high level concepts, like a reduction over an array, or even the implementation of a whole algorithm.
-  For example LLVM, since recently, can detect implementations of CRC.
+  For example LLVM, since recently, can detect implementations of #flink("https://en.wikipedia.org/wiki/Cyclic_redundancy_check")[CRC].
 ]

 #section[
-  LLVM actually doesn't have many dedicated operations like a bit-test operation, and instead canonicalizes all bit-test patterns to ```c x & (1 << b) != 0```, and matches for that in passes that expect bit test operations.
+  LLVM actually doesn't have many dedicated operations like a bit-test operation, and instead canonicalizes all bit-test patterns to ```c x & (1 << b) != 0```, and matches for that in compiler passes that expect bit test operations.
 ]

 #section[
   Now let's go back to the ```c x & (1 << b)``` (bit test) example.
-  Optimizing compilers should be able to detect that pattern, and also other bit test patterns (like ```c x & (1 << b) > 0```), and then replace those with a bit test operation.
+  Optimizing compilers should be able to detect that, and other bit test patterns (like ```c x & (1 << b) > 0```), and then replace those with a bit-test operation.
-  But they also have to be able to convert bit test operations back to their implementation for targets that don't have a bit test operation.
+  But they also have to be able to convert bit-test operations back to their implementation for compilation targets that don't have a bit-test instruction.
-  (Another reason to convert a pattern to a operation and then back to a different implementation is to optimize the implementation)
-  Currently, compiler backends to this by having separate patterns for converting to the bit test operation, and back.
+  Currently, compiler backends do this by having separate patterns for converting bit-test to it's dedicated operation, and back.
+]

+#section[
   A better solution is to associate a set of implementations with the bit test operation, and make the compiler *automatically reverse* those to generate the best implementation (in the instruction selector for example).

+  Implementing pattern/transformation reversion can be challenging however, but it provides many benefits, and all "big" compilers should definitely do this, in my opinion.
 ]

 #section[